 How do I get a job in web design/development?

 I wrote a post about applying for web design jobs.
-Generally speaking, learn the basics of your craft, show a lot of enthusiasm to learn, and demonstrate that you’ve got a good head on your shoulders.
+Generally speaking, learn the fundamentals of your craft, show enthusiasm to learn, and demonstrate that you’ve got a good head on your shoulders.

 How do you stay up to speed with such a fast-moving industry?

 It’s important to stay up to speed with the industry, but the river of technology moves at a pace that even Michael Phelps would drown if he jumped in.
 So it’s important to take a step back and consider what you’re interested in doing, and go from there.
 I gave a talk about this topic, so you can check it out.
 Regarding where I go to stay current, I’m on Twitter quite a lot, as it’s generally where find resources and conversations about web design.
 I also like Sidebar for daily news If you’re looking for a good answer, I’d check out this great talk from Chris Coyier.

 How did you get started in the industry?
 What’s your story?